-For the first time in more than eight years, the International Maternal Newborn Health Conference (IMNHC) 2023 will bring together the maternal newborn health communities in Cape Town, South Africa.
-More than 1,500 stakeholders from around the world will come together to accelerate solutions to improve maternal and newborn survival and prevent stillbirths as we strive to achieve the ambitious targets outlined in the Sustainable Development Goals.
+For the first time in more than eight years, the International Maternal Newborn Health Conference (IMNHC) 2023 brought together the maternal newborn health communities in Cape Town, South Africa.
+More than 1,700 stakeholders from around the world came together to accelerate solutions to improve maternal and newborn survival and prevent stillbirths as we strive to achieve the ambitious targets outlined in the Sustainable Development Goals.

 IMNHC 2023 is organized by the AlignMNH Secretariat and the maternal newborn health community, and it is designed to create an opportunity to bring forward new evidence, create an opportunity for conversation, and bring together maternal newborn health efforts.
-The conference is the first biannual IMNHC, and in the future an IMNHC will be held every two years to maintain our global progress towards improving maternal newborn health.
+The conference is the first biennial IMNHC, and future IMNHCs will be held every two years to maintain our global progress towards improving maternal newborn health.

 Take collective action in pursuit of one goal: to ensure mothers and newborns not only survive but thrive.